Contributions of Marie Curie to Radioactivity

 Curie's data analysis techniques included:

-- Electroscopic measurements: She used an electroscope to measure the amount of radiation emitted by different substances.
+- Electroscopic measurements: She used an electroscope to quantify the amount of radiation emitted by different substances.

-- Spectral analysis: She used spectral analysis to identify the elements present in radioactive substances.
+- Spectral analysis: She used spectral analysis to identify the elements present in radioactive substances, a crucial step in isolating polonium and radium.

 Applications